IQKV/.github/profile/README.md

-# 🛠️ App Scaffolding Toolset
+# 🛠️ App Scaffolding Templates

-Robust Modules and Advance Web Components
+This is a collection of small and useful Java app templates that are not big enough to create their own projects.<br>

-The project aims to provide a fast and structured way to kickstart the development journey, allowing you to set up new projects easily and efficiently by reducing redundant coding time.
+Projects using the Dev Expertness platform.

-This is a collection of small and useful templates of Java apps, that are not big enough to make own projects.
+Another approach is master programming by recreating popular web services utilizing the platform code - leveraging technology, business models, and industry best practices will accelerate growth.
 #### Code conventions

 The code follows [Google Code Conventions](https://google.github.io/styleguide/javaguide.html) without exceptions.
 Code